arrayfire/arrayfire/docs/pages/indexing.md

 You can also assign to arrays using another af::arrays as an indexing array.
 This works in a similar way to the other types of assignment but care must be taken to assure that the indexes are unique.
-Non-unique indexes will result in a race condition which will cause non-determinstic values.
+Non-unique indexes will result in a race condition which will cause non-deterministic values.

 \snippet test/index.cpp index_tutorial_assignment_race_condition